KEY INFORMATION

 Independence

 Our assessments are completely independent, and this sometimes means that the conclusions do not align with parents' or individuals' expectations.
 In the vast majority of cases this is a positive for those seeking a robust outcome.
-It is essential that we maintain this independence, as otherwise the assessments may not be taken seriously by local services.
-This is particularly true if the diagnosis is at odds with how those professionals or services view the child, young person or adult.
+It is essential that we maintain this independence, as our assessments will not be taken seriously by local services if we do not.

 Moving forward